-Your vehicle has a spark arrester that was tested and qualified to be in accordance with the USFS standard 5100-1C.
-Federal law requires that this spark arrester be installed and functional when the vehicle is operated on public lands.
+Your vehicle has a spark arrestor that was tested and qualified to be in accordance with the USFS standard 5100-1a.
+Federal law requires that this spark arrestor be installed and functional when the vehicle is operated on public lands.

 Operation of off-road vehicles on public lands in the U.S.A. is regulated by 43 CFR 420.
 Violations are subject to monetary penalties.
-Federal regulations can be viewed online at www.gpoaccess.gov/ecfr/.
+Federal regulations can be viewed online at https://ecfr.federalregister.gov/current/title-43/subtitle-B/chapter-l/part-420.